 Administrative Review of L&S Course Proposals

-After a course proposal is approved by an L&S department, staff in L&S Administration review it for alignment with current L&S and campus curricular guidelines/policies.
+Before being placed on an L&S Curriculum Committee agenda, course proposals are reviewed for alignment with current L&S and campus curricular guidelines/policies.
 For course changes, this includes a review of all course components, not just those ones that are changing.
 The general assumption is that proposers and departments, too, review the full course to avoid frequent or piecemeal changes to one course.
 Departments will be asked to address any issues identified by this administrative review, after which the proposal is added to the next possible L&S Curriculum Committee agenda.
 The questions below generally reflect the administrative review.
 If you apply this to your course proposal prior to submitting (or if departments use this prior to approving), you're likely to catch the typical issues that cause delay in L&S Curriculum Committee approval.

 Course Description.
 Is it....